 Underground no more, in 2009 Utah voted to relax the liquor laws resulting in a huge economic leap into the future with 118 bars strong today.
 Stiff drinks and double shots are still banned but why bother with hard liquor when Utah makes so many wonderful full-bodied microbrews.

 Following your museum visit and shopping trip cool off at a bar that, quite literally, has a ring of ice built into it to keep glasses cold.
 Beerhive Pub boasts 24 taps and 150 bottles, a staggering amount even for the biggest beer aficionado.

-Utah has the authority to ban happy hour discounts but that hasn’t stopped the Beerhive from serving up frothy mugs of Desert Edge’s Latter-day Stout for only $4.
+Utah has the authority to ban happy hour discounts but that hasn’t stopped the Beerhive from serving up frothy mugs of Desert Edge’s Latter-day Stout.